 5. Select Windows Language, Architecture and Edition

-6. Select USB Flash drive option and click on Next.
+6. Select the USB Flash drive option and click on Next.

 Note: The ISO File option allows you to download Windows ISO File on your computer, which you can burn to a DVD later on.

 7. Download Windows ISO to USB Flash Drive

 On the next screen, select your USB Drive and click on the Next button.

 Note: Click on Refresh Drive List link, in case the USB Flash drive is not showing up on this screen.